 4. Radiological Pollutants

 Radiological components comprise the last category of water contaminants.
-Almost any ionized chemical can be radioactive, but certain elements like cesium are most common.
+Almost any ionized chemical can be radioactive, but certain elements like cesium are the most common.

 Just like arsenic, some elements from rocks called radionuclides erode through rivers over time, polluting groundwater sources.